 I am a Consultant Ophthalmologist with a specialist interest in the management of corneal, conjunctival and external eye disease, and cataracts.
 My undergraduate medical training at Gonville & Caius college, Cambridge, led on to clinical training at Addenbrookes hospital and I qualified with honours in 2002.

-I held an Honorary Fellowship in cornea and external eye disease at Moorfields Eye Hospital, before being appointed to a Consultant post at Buckinghamshire Healthcare NHS Trust, where I now provide care for patients with cataracts, corneal and external eye disease at Stoke Mandeville and Wycombe General Hospitals.
+I held an Honorary Fellowship in cornea and external eye disease at Moorfields Eye Hospital, before being appointed in 2016 to a Consultant post at Buckinghamshire Healthcare NHS Trust, where I now lead the corneal and cataract services.

 - General ophthalmology